 When generated

-TPoS’s MISF generates this primitive upon receiving a MIS_N2N_Prereg_Xfer request protocol message.
+TPoS’s MISF generates this primitive upon receiving a MIS_N2N_Prereg_Xfer request message.
+If the MIS_N2N_Prereg_Xfer request message include KeyDerivationKey K and Nonce-N, the MISF generates Nonce-T and it derives the key hierarchy from KeyDerivationKey K, Nonce-N, and Nonce-T as described in 9.2.2 of IEEE Std 802.21-XXXX, installing keys as necessary in the AAA used by the target network.

 Effect on receipt

-The TPoS MISF recovers KeyDerivationKey according to the formula in 5.5.4.2.
-The MISF then passes K to the MIS application, which then derives the key hierarchy, installing keys as necessary in the AAA used by the target network.
-The TPoS also must generate appropriate messages to the TPoA to install a media-specific pair-wise master key (MSPMK, defined in 10.2.1.2 of IEEE Std 802.21-XXXX) also derived from KeyDerivationKey, which will be used by the MN as necessary when the MN connects to the target network.
+The TPoS also must generate appropriate messages to the TPoA to install a media-specific pair-wise master key (MSPMK, defined in 10.2.1.2 of IEEE Std 802.21-XXXX) also derived from KeyDerivationKey K, which will be used by the MN as necessary when the MN connects to the target network.
 The MSPMK will be distributed to the target PoA using media-specific key distribution described in10.2.2 of IEEE Std 802.21-XXXX.

-The MIS application must generate an MN_NAI associated with the MNID provided; the two IDs are allowed to be the same.
+The MIS user must generate an MN_NAI associated with the MNID provided; the two IDs are allowed to be the same.

 The MIS application must subsequently generate an MIS_N2N_Prereg_Xfer.response primitive and include MN_NAI.